stuartpittaway/Super8FilmScanner/README.md

 Not strictly necessary, but using the code in `Compress_Folder_Of_PNGs.py`

-The code copies the BMP file from the Raspberry PI to a desktop machine and saves them to a local disk as PNG images.
+The code copies the BMP files from the Raspberry PI (over a network SMB share) to a desktop machine and saves them to a local disk as PNG images.

 This preserves the quality of the image, but a quarter of the disk space is used.

 This is a separate step, as the Raspberry Pi scanning is significantly slower if it creates PNG files on the fly.

+You will have to configure the Raspberry Pi to expose a network share for you to access from a desktop PC.

 The files are put into a folder named "Capture"